 4. Natural methods to cure varicocele

 Going for surgery isn’t the only option for men who suffer from varicocele.
-Some home remedies include:
+Some home remedies for mild cases include:

 - Consuming herbs like horse chestnut, Alstonia and mukkuti.